Multitallented/MultiScrAI/README.md

-scrAI by NickToony
+MultiScrAI by Multitallented
 ===================
-*modified by Multitallented*
+*based on scrAI by NickToony*

 About
 -------------